About School Direct

 Each academy hosts a dedicated special educational needs facility.
 At The Hastings Academy there is support for pupils with speech, language and communication difficulties, while The St Leonards Academy supports pupils with high-level physical needs or autism.

-Our seven infant and primary academies have a wide range of children in their school populations, including a high proportion of children with special educational needs and disabilities (SEND).
+Our Primary School Direct programme is available in our seven infant and primary academies in Hastings and St Leonards.
+They have a wide range of children in their school populations, including a high proportion of children with special educational needs and disabilities (SEND).
 Working in these academies will give you a real breadth of experience.

 Starting your teacher training in a school might seem daunting, but we’ll be there to support you from day one.